Product

 AI agents can automate these reminders with natural, human-like communication — continuing existing threads, adjusting tone based on the relationship, and escalating only when necessary.
 The result is faster collections without harming customer rapport.

-4. Resolve Issues Quickly
+4. Resolve issues quickly

 Many overdue invoices are the result of small, solvable issues that get stuck in inboxes.
 A missing remittance advice, a rejected PO, or an unanswered question from the customer's AP team can easily delay payment by weeks.